tytydraco/yessleep/out/The_Rattle_of_Rain.md

 *CRACK.*

 His femur had now snapped, and the portion of his body that was still visible tilted suddenly to one side.
-He was sinking slowly into the ground at an angle, the roots of the tree now wrapping themselves around his torso.
+He was sinking slowly into the ground at an angle, the roots of the tree now wrapping themselves around his core.
 He was looking out at the two of us in pure fear.

 Hannah was crying hysterically — making small motions to get closer and then backing away again.
 The roots were moving towards her as well.

 I was jumping left and right, trying to find any way possible to approach.
 Eric’s arm was reaching out to me in one last-ditch effort to be saved, but it was no use.
 There was no safe ground.

-The core of Eric’s body was now completely hidden from view.
+The bulk of Eric’s body was now completely hidden from view.
 The roots were tightening and tightening until…

 *CRACK.*

 Eric’s arm dropped suddenly to the ground, and his upper body hung limp and lifeless to one side.
 There was now nothing to be done.

-“NOOOOO!!!”
-Hannah fell to her knees, sobbing, oblivious to the thin fingers that were shooting up out of the mud right next to her.
+“NO!!!”
+Hannah fell to her knees, sobbing, oblivious to the thin fingers that were sprouting out of the mud right next to her.

-I ran over and dragged her away just in time, pulling her back towards the shelter and away from the watching trees, and though I covered her eyes to make sure she couldn’t watch, I saw it — Eric’s head sinking slowly into the earth, the whites of his eyes looking right at us.
+I ran over and managed to drag her away just in time, pulling her back towards the shelter and away from the trees, and though I covered her eyes to make sure she couldn’t watch, I saw it — Eric’s head sinking slowly into the earth, the whites of his eyes looking right at us.

 We fell to the shelter floor and huddled together in fear as the forest was filled once more with a series of unnerving *clicks.*

-Hannah and I remained in the shelter for the next six days — shivering and crying in each other’s arms as the rain pounded against the roof.
+Hannah and I remained in that shelter for the next six days — shivering and crying in each other’s arms as the rain pounded against the roof.
 Every once in a while there were screams off in the distance, followed by that terrible rattling noise, but we never once looked.
-We barely moved, only getting up to use the restroom or to open a can of raw cold vegetables.
+We barely moved, only getting up to use the restroom or to open a can of cold vegetables.

 By the second day we could hear helicopters passing by up above (the authorities must have been alerted to the disappearances) but no one ever showed up to the shelter, and eventually the sound of outside life faded away.